H

 The Best Dog Food for Huskydoodles

 Huskydoodle puppy food: Protein is essential in a Huskydoodle puppy’s diet.
 It contributes to the healthy growth of tissues and muscles.
 Protein also supports healthy skin and fur.
 This is important for a breed prone to allergies!
-Omega 3 fatty acids contribute to the brain development and healthy vision of a Huskypoo puppy.
-Calcium promotes strong bones which can help head off the elbow and knee issues of this breed.
+Omega-3 fatty acids contribute to the brain development and healthy vision of a Huskypoo puppy.
+Calcium promotes strong bones, which can help head off the elbow and knee issues of this breed.
 Having access to clean water at all times supports this dog’s healthy digestion at any age!

-Huskydoodle adult dog food: A limited amount of carbohydrates supply this dog with the energy it needs while not adding excess weight.
+Huskydoodle adult dog food: A limited amount of carbohydrates supplies this dog with the energy it needs while not adding excess weight.
 Protein in an adult dog’s diet continues to support healthy tissue and muscle.
-Vitamin A supports the dog’s vision and Omega fatty acids contribute to healthy skin and hair.
+Vitamin A supports the dog’s vision, and Omega fatty acids contribute to healthy skin and hair.
 Glucosamine is excellent for supporting the joint health of a Huskydoodle as well as increasing flexibility.
 Glucosamine can help specifically with elbow and knee issues.

 Maintenance and Grooming